 Throughout the history of mankind, very few have ever attempted the trek from Antarctica’s edge to the South Pole because, as one climber put it, “It is ten times more difficult than Everest.”
 Thousands of humans have stood on Everest and twelve Americans have stood on the moon.
 Yet, only one other American had ever skied to the South Pole alone.
 And he nearly died in the attempt.

-Aaron wrote thirteen guidebooks for the different states experiencing the eclipse on August 21, 2017.
+Aaron Linsdau wrote guidebooks for the 2024 and 2017 total eclipses crossing the United States.
 Get your specific state guide that focuses exactly on where you plan to be.